khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_programs.md

 ### model_stdp_curve_plotter.m

-Reads the curves of how different network measures changed in time, as the model_stdp_multisens_1 program ran; from the model result files created by this program.
+Reads the curves of how different network measures changed in time (data that was produced by the model).
 Then plots them all on the same plot, creating a draft figure that can then be ported to Illustrator.
 The way it reads the data is very similar to model_stdp_tester, as the program was forked from it when the functionalities diverged.

 ### model_analyzer.r